Be one of the first to know when new listings matching your criteria hit the market.Get New Listings

 Open floor plans and loads of natural light provided by mid-century minimalist design continue to be a timeless and unique attraction for today's home buyers interested in present-day modern style and mid-century homes.

 Understand more about this period of design and where to find Mid-Century Modern and Northwest Contemporary homes in Seattle today.

-Prices for pre-owned and newly built Mid-Century homes for sale in Seattle can range from $250,000 for small condos to well over $2 million.
+Prices for pre-owned and newly built Seattle modern homes for sale can range from $250,000 for small modern condos to well over $2 million.
 Modern home prices in Seattle can run from $400,000 for condos, and rise into the several millions for new construction modern homes.